Beware Of Tax Scams Targeting Residents Of New York State - NewsBreak

 Related

-New Scam Could Steal Your Money With Fake Parking Tickets In NY
+New Scam Could Steal Your Money With Fake Parking Tickets In New York State

 The Better Business Bureau is warning of a new scam that could target drivers in New York State.
+This scam seems like it's probably pretty effective.
+Just think about it, when you get a parking ticket you usually do one of two things (after you cuss out the meter maid in your head).
+You either pay the ticket right away in fear that it will increase in price or that you'll suffer worse consequences, like getting a boot or being towed.
+Or, you toss it in the trash and move on with life.
+If you're in the group of people that does the former, you probably aren't doing much research, you just want to get it paid, right?
+That's where the brilliance of this scam comes in.

+New York State has reaped the benefits of legalizing online sports gambling in the state.
+In 2022, New York State collected millions and millions of dollars in tax money from sportsbooks operating online within the state borders.
+According to her official press release, Governor Kathy Hochul announced that the state...

 Emergency Assistance Program worth millions: An exciting offer for moderate-income New York renters who need money